-- A. Check: Voltage to the unit, restore it if there is none.
-Compare to the nameplate. - B. Check: The master switch, switch ON if off. - C. Check: The 3 reset switches, (spout switch, or on prior models the circuit board), high and low pressure): depress and release each switch.
-If the still does not start, check: the spout switch; the high and the low side pressures. - D. Check the low pressure cut out, if closed, go to E; if it is open, it could be due to: - Low refrigerant charge - The auger not turning - Restricted system - TXV not opening - 1.
-Check the low side pressure, the low pressure cut out opens at pressure below 4 psig.
-If open, reset and: - a.
+A. Check: Voltage to the unit, restore it if there is none.
+Compare to the nameplate.

+B. Check: The master switch, switch ON if off.

+C. Check: The 3 reset switches, (circuit board, high and low pressure): depress and release each switch.
+If the still does not start, check: the spout switch; the high and the low side pressures.

+D. Check the low pressure cut out, if closed, go to E; if it is open, it could be due to:

+- •Low refrigerant charge

+- •The auger not turning

+- Restricted system

+- •TXV not opening

+1. Check the low side pressure, the low pressure cut out opens at pressure below 4 psig.
+If open, reset and:

+a.
 Check if the auger is turning, if it is not, remove the gearbox and: